Kronicaler/markov-bot/README.md

 ## Optional dependencies

-The bot _will_ work without these dependencies but it's music functionality won't work.
+The bot _will_ work without these dependencies but its music functionality won't work.

 * yt-dlp
 * Opus